margaretmf/margaretmf.github.io/spiritualinspiration.md

 * Grateful for God's daughters and sons
 * Grateful for the running race in Washington, DC with people
 * Grateful for the heart of people
-* Grateufl for healthy conversations with an aunt
+* Grateful for healthy conversations with an aunt
 * Grateful for people who gather around music making
 * Grateful for the car in Charlottesville
 * Grateful for Christian nursing